|Institution: ||Southern Illinois University at Edwardsville |

 |D. Describe briefly your institution's reasons for taking on this Action Project now -- why the project and its goals are high among your current priorities: |

 While SIUE has increased the number of students residing on campus in the past five years, the university retains its emphasis on serving the needs of commuting and non-traditional students.
 Urban and metropolitan universities such as SIUE have more difficulty with student persistence rates than other types of universities, in large part because commuting and non-traditional students persist at lower rates than residential traditional students.
-Even though commuting and non-traditional students will never persist at the same rate as traditional residential students for reasons unrelated to their university experience, SIUE can improve.
+Even though commuting and non-traditional students may never persist at the same rate as traditional residential students for reasons unrelated to their university experience, SIUE can improve.
 The university cannot help students learn who do not persist.

 |E. List the organizational areas - -institutional departments, programs, divisions, or units -- most affected by or involved in this Action Project: |

-Academic Affairs, Administration, Student Affairs, Enrollment Management Council
+Academic Affairs, Administration, Student Affairs, Enrollment Management Council.

 |F. Name and describe briefly the key organizational process(es) that you expect this Action Project to change or improve: |

-Recruiting and admission of new freshmen and transfer students
+Recruiting and admission of new transfer students;

-Advisement and enrollment of new freshmen and transfer students
+Advisement and enrollment of new transfer students;

-Class scheduling and faculty teaching and service assignments
+and faculty teaching and service assignments.

 |G. Explain the rationale for the length of time planned for this Action Project (from kickoff to target completion): |